ageev/MacOS/README.md

 2. "Profiles" -> "Keyboard".
 Add new rules for "End" and "home" button.
 Map "End" to Ctrl+E and "Home" to Ctrl+A

 ## Issues
 1. Not really a Mac issue, but keep in mind: slow USB-C speed with some monitors when USB-c connection to Mac is used.
-Monitor's built-in USB hub is usually a low speed one
+Monitor's built-in USB hub is usually a low speed one.
+That means you can't have just one USB-C to connect Mac to all support devices.
 2. USB keyboard doesn't work on Mac's login screen when system was rebooted

 ## links